jescalan/accord/readme.md

 Docs below should explain the methods executed in the example above.

 ## Accord Methods
-- `accord.load(string, object)`
+- `accord.supports(adapterName)`
-  Loads the compiler named in the first param, npm package with the name must be installed locally, or the optional second param must be the compiler you are after.
-The second param allows you to load the compiler from elsewhere or load an alternate version if you want, but be careful.
+  Quick test to see if accord supports a certain adapter.
+Accepts a string, which is the name of language (like `'markdown'`) or a compiler (like `'marked'`), returns a boolean.

-- `accord.supports(string)`
+- `accord.load(adapterName, [enginePath, engineName])`
-  Quick test to see if accord supports a certain compiler. accepts a string, which is the name of language (like markdown) or a compiler (like marked), returns a boolean.
+  Loads the adapter named by `adapterName` (which can be the same type of name you pass to `accord.supports`).
+The npm package for one of the supported engines must installed locally.
+If you need to load a particular copy of the engine (other than what would be resolved by `require`), then specify the `enginePath`.
+If you don't know the enginePath, but want to use a engine other than the default or the only one installed, then specify `engineName`.
+All args are strings.

 ## Accord Adapter Methods
 - `adapter.render(string, options)` - render a string to a compiled string